IC Student Employment Handbook

 Paid Sick Leave

 Effective September 30, 2020, student employees at Ithaca College began to accrue New York State Paid Sick Leave (NYSPSL) each pay period at the rate of 1 hour of leave per every 30 hours worked in New York State, up to a maximum of 56 hours per fiscal year (July 1 – June 30).
 Hours worked outside of NYS are not counted toward the accrual of PSL.
-Therefore, student employees who work out of state in the 2021 Spring Semester will not accrue NYSPSL.

 - Mental or physical illness, injury, or health condition, regardless of whether it has been diagnosed or requires medical care at the time of the request for leave;

-- For the diagnosis, care, or treatment of a mental or physical illness, injury or health condition, or need for medical diagnosis or preventative care;
+- For the diagnosis, care, or treatment of a mental or physical illness, injury, or health condition, or need for medical diagnosis or preventative care;

 - For an absence from work when the employee or employee’s family member has been the victim of domestic violence as defined by the New York State Human Rights Law, a family offense, sexual offense, stalking, or human trafficking due to any of the following as it relates to the domestic violence, family offense, sexual offense, stalking, or human trafficking: